McTavishLab/R_OpenTree_tutorials/README.md

 # Using the Open Tree of Life for your Research --using R!
-## SSB 2020, Gainesville, Florida.
+## Workshop: SSB 2020, Gainesville, Florida.

-This repository contains a lesson from the workshop "Using the Open Tree of Life for your Research", at the SSB standalone meeting, Jan 3, 2020, Gainesville, Florida.
+This repository contains teh website for the R section of the workshop "Using the Open Tree of Life for your Research", at the SSB standalone meeting, Jan 3, 2020, Gainesville, Florida.